jugla/worldtidesinfocustom/README.md

 In static, refresh rate (Scan Interval) is every 15minutes with refresh of data from server once a day

 The request per day per location uses 3 credits.
+NB: At init 5 credits.
 So for one location: 20000 credits will last ~18 years

 Please refer to [https://www.worldtides.info/developer](https://www.worldtides.info/developer) for pricing (as few requests are done per month, prepaid seems to be the best deal).

-In motion, refresh rate (Scan Interval) is every 15minutes with refresh of data from server once a day, or if the position has moved more than a user parameter defined in UI
+In motion, refresh rate (Scan Interval) is every 15minutes with refresh of data from server once a day (3 credits), or if the position has moved more than a user parameter defined in UI (the new position information are then request : 5 credits)

 ## Installation
 Either use HACS (default), either manual